 What you’ll learn to do: summarize consumer protection and antitrust laws

 This module concludes with coverage of consumer protection and antitrust laws.
-We’ll consider consumer protection legislation from from both economic and business ethics standpoints, citing statistics to put the need for consumer protection in perspective.
-We’ll highlight representative consumer protection legislation and summarize the key provisions of the three primary antitrust laws: the Sherman Act, The Federal Trade Commission Act and the Clayton Act.
-Note that these two categories of legislation serve both businesses and consumers, supporting ethical business practices fair competition that tends to yield price, quality and innovation benefits.
+We’ll consider consumer protection legislation from both economic and business ethics standpoints, citing statistics to put the need for consumer protection in perspective.
+We’ll highlight representative consumer protection legislation and summarize the key provisions of the three primary antitrust laws: the Sherman Act, The Federal Trade Commission Act, and the Clayton Act.
+Note that these two categories of legislation serve both businesses and consumers, supporting ethical business practices fair competition that tends to yield price, quality, and innovation benefits.